rvarttinen/spring-example-magic/README.md

     - primitive types in patterns (instanceof and switch, on its way ...)
     - use a SequencedCollection where applicable
     - ... more ...
-- expose a SPARQL-endpoint (if the triple store is executed in a seaprate service, it probably already has this or add a Apache Fuseki service pod if using TDB)
+- expose a SPARQL-endpoint (if the triple store is executed in a separate service, it probably already has this or add a Apache Fuseki service pod if using TDB)
 - combine data from other sources?
 - introduce Futures for handling incoming requests (to experiment codewise, this service is not required to be performant in any way)
 - collect utilities common to other projects into thier own repository (expose a util-library for reuse and avoid code duplication over several repos)
-- String templates was introduced as a preview in 21, but as of 23 the feature has been axed due to design flaws.
+- String templates was introduced as a preview in 21, but as of 23 the feature seems to have been axed due to design flaws.
 So, we will not se any of those as we are on 23 ...